apache/spark/docs/installation.rst

 Setting up the sandbox from the :doc:`start` section was easy, now working towards a production grade environment is a bit more work.

+Note that Airflow is only
+tested under Python 2.7.* as many of our dependencies don't support python3 (as of 2015-06).

 Extra Packages
 ''''''''''''''
 The ``airflow`` PyPI basic package only installs what's needed to get started.